vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/11_THE_NEW_PARTY.md

 / tantly to call the Educated Indians as enemies.
-Tlic student of Mill and Bright repeatedly declared " so long as my imagination could reach, India for a long time to come, must continue to be the theatre of abso- lute and personal rule ;" and yet the Moderates were ready, nay, eager to welcome his reforms as being
+Tlic student of Mill and Bright repeatedly declared " so long as my imagination could reach, India for a long time to come, must continue to be the theatre of abso###lute and personal rule ;" and yet the Moderates were ready, nay, eager to welcome his reforms as being
 " generous and just !"

-This policy of " hearty repression and halting conces- sions '* created an acute situation, straining almost to the breaking point the already delicate relations be- tween the Moderates and the Extremists.
-In the next chapter, we shall see how these relations culminated- into the unfortunate split at Surat.
+This policy of " hearty repression and halting conces###sions '* created an acute situation, straining almost to the breaking point the already delicate relations be###tween the Moderates and the Extremists.
+In the next chapter, we shall see how these relations culminated###into the unfortunate split at Surat.